 Field-hunting tip

-Look in phosphate-rich pegmatites and iron ore deposits country — that is the host setting where rockbridgeite typically forms.
+Look in phosphate-rich pegmatites and iron ore deposits country, the host setting where rockbridgeite typically forms.
 If you start seeing strengite, cacoxenite, leucophosphite in float, you are in the right ground.
 Field specimens usually show a botryoidal, radial fibrous, crusts, or compact masses habit, so train your eye for that shape before scanning the outcrop.